ste163/vislit/README.md

 > Linux, Mac, Windows app for tracking, visualizing, and analyzing writing projects

 Vislit is currently in development, shooting for a late 2021 release date for the earliest version.
+For more information:
 [vislit.app](https://vislit.app/#/)

 ## Features